-This course will also review hydraulic fundamentals and principles.
-Following this short course, the student will develop an understanding of the engineering science pertaining to liquid pressure and flow.
-This course will cover the basics of hydraulic fundamentals commonly related to the study of the mechanical properties of water in relationship to valves or valving.
-This course will also examine hydrostatics or fluid mechanics as well as the history and development of pumps, valving, hydraulics and the science of fluids.
-This training course will present several familiar topics in hydraulics and hydrostatics which often appear in most educational expositions of introductory science, and which are also of historical interest and can enliven a student's educational experience.
+This short CEU course will review of hydraulic fundamentals and principles--from taking this CEU course, the student will develop an understanding of the engineering science pertaining to liquid pressure and flow.
+This course will cover the basics of hydraulic fundamentals commonly related to the study of the mechanical properties of water.
+This course will also examine hydrostatics or fluid mechanics as well as the history and development of pumps, hydraulics and the science of fluids.
+This training course will present several familiar topics in hydraulics and hydrostatics which often appear in most educational expositions of introductory science, and which are also of historical interest that can enliven a student's educational experience.
 You will not need any other materials for this course.

-Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators, Wastewater Treatment Operators, Wastewater Collection Operators, Industrial Wastewater Operators and General Backflow Assembly Testers.
-The target audience for this course is the person interested in working in a water or wastewater treatment or distribution/collection facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
+Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators, Wastewater Treatment Operators, Wastewater Collection Operators, Industrial Wastewater Operators, Customer Service Professionals and General Backflow Assembly Testers--the target audience for this course is the person interested in working in a water or wastewater treatment or distribution/collection facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.